Gambino crime family: Domenico Cefalù and Frank Cali

 When federal and New York State authorities rounded up the entire Gambino family hierarchy in early 2008, a three-man panel of street bosses Daniel "Danny" Marino, John Gambino and Bartolomeo Vernace took control of the Gambino family while the administration members were in prison.
 In July 2011, it was reported that Domenico Cefalù had been promoted to acting boss of the crime family, putting an end to the Gotti reign.
 Cefalù's reign saw the Sicilian faction, better known as "Zips", gain control of the Gambino crime family.
 It was reported by crime reporter Jerry Capeci that Cefalù stepped down in 2015 and his underboss, Frank Cali, took full control.
 However, a week later, Capeci issued a correction reporting that Cefalù remained the acting boss.
 The family was believed to have between 150 and 200 members as well as over 1100 associates.

 The family continued to be active in a variety of criminal enterprises, including gambling, loansharking, extortion, labor racketeering, fraud, money laundering and narcotic trafficking.
 In 2012 the Gambino family still had some control on piers in Brooklyn and Staten Island through infiltrated labor unions.
 Indictments from 2008 to 2014 showed that the family was still very active in New York City.

-On November 18, 2009, the NYPD arrested 22 members and associates of the Luchese and Gambino crime families as part of "Operation Pure Luck".
+On November 18, 2009, the NYPD arrested 22 members and associates of the Lucchese and Gambino crime families as part of "Operation Pure Luck".
 The raid was a result of cases involving loansharking and sports gambling on Staten Island.
 There were also charges of bribing New York City court officers and Sanitation Department officials.

 In 2014, FBI and Italian police arrested 17 members and associates of the 'ndrangheta Mafia, in particular the Ursino clan, and 7 members and associates of the Gambino and Bonanno families.
 The arrested were accused by prosecutors and law enforcement officials of organizing a transatlantic drug ring with the aim of shipping 500 kg of pure cocaine from Guyana in South America to the port of Gioia Tauro in Calabria.
 US Attorney Loretta Lynch singled out Gambino family associate Franco Lupoi as the linchpin of the operation, accusing him of conspiring with his father-in-law, Nicola Antonio Simonetta, a member of the Ursino clan, to set up the network.